-HUM 2450 History of Enterprise and Civilization 3 credits (GE - HCC)
+HUM 2450 History of Enterprise and Civilization (GE-HCC, 3 Credits)

 History is where ideas unfold.
-In this course, students will learn about the ideas that shaped civilizations from a unique business perspective.
-Studying business practices from ancient cuneiform tablets to the business practices of Greeks, Romans, Chinese, and African civilizations up through the explosion of capitalism in renaissance Europe and modern times, students will understand the underpinnings of our post-industrial age and will be able to learn what has stood the test of time.
+In this course, you will learn about the ideas that shaped civilizations from a unique business perspective.
+Studying business practices from ancient cuneiform tablets to the business practices of Greeks, Romans, Chinese, and African civilizations up through the explosion of capitalism in renaissance Europe and modern times, you will understand the underpinnings of our post-industrial age and will be able to learn what has stood the test of time.